Questions for Book Clubs and OCD Support Groups

 —Jeff Bell, author of Rewind, Replay, Repeat

-Is Fred in the Refrigerator?: Taming OCD and Reclaiming My Life is available for purchase on Amazon.com.
+Is Fred in the Refrigerator?: Taming OCD and Reclaiming My Life is available for purchase on Amazon, Audible, and other online book retailers.
 Photographs in the top banner by Sabrina Fattal Photography.